-Substance abuse involves more than just a dependence on alcohol or drugs, it changes the way one thinks and responds to his or environment.
+Substance abuse involves more than just dependence on alcohol or drugs, it changes the way one thinks and responds to the environment.
 With substance obtaining and taking becoming the central focus of an individual’s life, reemerging into regular life requires realigning the way one thinks in order to promote positive effects.
 One of the best ways to induce this type of brain healing is through the use of cognitive behavioral therapy.

 What is Cognitive Behavioral Therapy?

 Cognitive behavioral therapy is a type of psychotherapy used to treat problematical thinking patterns by modifying dysfunctional emotions, behaviors, and thoughts.
-In contrast to traditional psychotherapy, like Freud’s childhood psychoanalysis, CBT aims to focus on solutions rather root causes.
+In contrast to traditional psychotherapy, like Freud’s childhood psychoanalysis, CBT aims to focus on solutions rather than root causes.
 By navigating through self-destructive patterns, clients are challenged to reconsider how they might break out of self-defeating psychological loops.

-As a research-based treatment modality, CBT has been shown effective in treating a variety of mental health disorders such as bipolar, depression, schizophrenia, post traumatic stress disorder, and anxiety.
+As a research-based treatment modality, CBT has been shown effective in treating a variety of mental health disorders such as bipolar, depression, schizophrenia, post-traumatic stress disorder, and anxiety.

 How it Works

 CBT is an action-oriented type of therapy.
-In other words, it does not focus on attempting to identify the reasons behind a behavior, but rather, on helping individuals develop more effective coping mechanisms as well as an awareness into their own thinking patterns.
+In other words, it does not focus on attempting to identify the reasons behind behavior, but rather, on helping individuals develop more effective coping mechanisms as well as awareness into their own thinking patterns.

-When compared to the use of psychoactive medications, CBT has been shown as an effective treatment for the use mild to moderate mental illnesses.
+When compared to the use of psychoactive medications, CBT has been shown as an effective treatment for the use of mild to moderate mental illnesses.
 Though for the treatment of more severe substance use disorders, such as opioid dependence, individuals may benefit more from a combination of medication and cognitive behavioral therapy.